 If in doubt, eat more not less.
 Know that food is good for you now.

 Maybe it helps to know that for someone who is physically very active and who has properly working metabolism, this number even isn't that high.
 They can eat it and not gain weight.
-I know personally someone who eats 2400 calories a day (yes, she counts them…), is physically very active and has one of the fittest, leanest bodies I've seen.
+I know people who eat 2400 calories a day, are physically very active and have some of the fittest, leanest bodies I've seen.

 2. It's Okay to Feel Hunger – But It's Not Okay to Put Off Eating When You're Hungry

-Paying attention to your hunger signals is crucial if you want to learn how to eat intuitively (and that might come later).
+Paying attention to your hunger signals is crucial if you want to learn how to eat intuitively, which comes later.
 If you're never hungry, then it's very hard to know when it's time to feed your body and it's going to be very hard to become intuitive eater one day.

 Note though, if your hunger signals are completely gone – some people really may not feel them anymore – then try to stick with a fairly regular schedule and eat every three hours or so.